 William & Karyn Regitz purchased Drumore Estate on Halloween in 1999, and have been doing weddings at the estate since 2002.
 Bill and Karyn live here full-time with their three Boston terriers, and they love sharing the beauty of Drumore Estate with their guests.
-The gardens are designed by our very own Longwood master gardener, and a wonderful team of gardeners and groundskeepers maintain the estate.
+The gardens are designed by a Longwood Gardens-trained master gardener, and a wonderful team of gardeners and groundskeepers maintain the estate.

 Bill and Karyn are completely hands-on owners down to the last detail, with the help of their wedding planners and event staff.
 Karyn does an excellent, meticulous job with Drumore Estate catering, and most days Bill can be found mowing the acres of grass surrounding the mansion or parking cars for wedding guests.
-Scottie is has been the day-of facilitator at Drumore Estate for years, and was recently described as “literally magical” by one of our happy brides.
+Scottie is the day-of facilitator here and was recently described as “literally magical” by one of our happy brides.
 Sarah will guide you through the booking process, and along with Scottie, is here to help you plan your day down to every last detail.
 Karyn, Bill and their entire staff take immense pride in ensuring that you have the wedding day of your dreams at Drumore Estate.
-Our goal is to make the day as seamless and enjoyable for you and your loved ones as possible by taking care of the event planning, facilitating, set-up, and clean-up for you so that your day is worry-free.

 Drumore Estate was founded in 1938 when local newspaper magnate and philanthropist John F. Steinman sought out a hilltop in the Lancaster County countryside on which to build a peaceful retreat.
 He decided upon this 70 acre property in the southern end of Lancaster, situated on the second highest peak in the county with a view of his newspaper building in downtown Lancaster.
 Philadelphia architect Robert R. McGoodwin was commissioned to design the 16,000 square foot brick Georgian mansion so that it best complimented the natural beauty of the property.